 All manuscripts should be submitted via ScholarOne Manuscripts.

-Animal Production Science welcomes the submission of papers presenting original and significant research that are within the Journal´s scope.
+Animal Production Science welcomes the submission of articles presenting original and significant research that are within the journal´s scope.

 - Journal policy and scope

 - Open access

 - Preparing your manuscript

 - Summary text for the Table of Contents